Cannabis may help temporarily reduce anxiety symptoms. But for some people, it may also make anxiety worse.

 “Many clients I’ve worked with have reported using cannabis, including THC, CBD, or both, to reduce anxiety,” says Sarah Peace, a licensed counselor in Olympia, Washington.

-Commonly reported benefits of marijuana use include:
+Commonly reported benefits of cannabis use include:

 - increased sense of calm